Helenio Herrera: Managing career

+Manager profile

 Influence

-He pioneered the use of psychological motivating skills – his pep-talk phrases are still quoted today, e.g. "he who doesn't give it all, gives nothing", "with 10 our team plays better than with 11" (after his team had to face the second half of a game with only 10 players on the field) and "Class + Preparation + Intelligence + Athleticism = Championships".
+He pioneered the use of psychological motivating skills – his pep-talk phrases are still quoted today, e.g. "he who doesn't give it all, gives nothing", "with ten our team plays better than with eleven" (after his team had to face the second half of a game with only ten players on the field) and "Class + Preparation + Intelligence + Athleticism = Championships".
 These slogans were often plastered on billboards around the ground and chanted by players during training sessions.

-He also enforced a strict discipline code, for the first time forbidding players to drink or smoke and controlling their diet – once at Inter he suspended a player after telling the press "we came to play in Rome" instead of "we came to win in Rome".
+He also enforced a strict discipline code, for the first time forbidding players to drink or smoke and controlling their diet – once at Inter, he suspended a player after telling the press "we came to play in Rome" instead of "we came to win in Rome".
 He also sent club personnel to players' homes during the week to perform '"bed-checks."
 He introduced the ritiro, a pre-match remote country hotel retreat that started with the collection of players on Thursday to prepare for a Sunday game.

-He was also one of the first managers to call on the support of the "12th player" – the spectators.
+He was also one of the first managers to call on the support of the "twelfth player" – the spectators.
 While indirectly, this led to the appearance of the first Ultras movements in the late 60s.
 While defensive in nature, his understanding of the Catenaccio was slightly different from that practised by other Italian teams and the original Verrou, as he often used the full backs (particularly Giacinto Facchetti) as half backs (defensively supported by the libero) to launch faster counter-attacks, a staple of Italian tactics – yet, he never denied the heart of his team relied on defence.

-In 2004 Herrera's widow Fiora Gandolfi (his third wife) released a book called Tacalabala.
-In it was collected sayings, sketches and notes from Herrera's notebooks and journals.
+In 2004, Herrera's widow Fiora Gandolfi (his third wife) released a book called Tacalabala.
+In it, were collected sayings, sketches and notes from Herrera's notebooks and journals.